saubury/ndc-event-driven/README.md

 What have we learnt?
 It's easy to be a producer or consumer.
 Out of the box Kafka doesn't care what you're writing - it's just a bunch of bytes

+### End of workshop
+Press Ctrl+C and Ctrl+D to exit back to your Windows or Mac command prompt.

 # Workshop 2 – Structured Data

 ## Structured Data with AVRO